How to Get a Private Investigator License in Texas

 How Texas Compares

-Texas requires 0 hours of pre-license education for private investigators.
+Texas does not require any pre-license education hours.
 The average total cost in Texas is around $2,500, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in Texas?